Nemo64/environment/README.md

 ### guideline

 If you want your configurator to be useful, make sure it is highly adaptive.
-The `GitignoreConfigurator` won't remove rules you have made and even preserve comments.
-Therefor an outside user does not have to lead way of configuring a file that is right there.
+The `GitignoreConfigurator` won't remove rules you have made and even preserves comments.
+Therefor an outside user does not have to learn a new way of configuring a file that is right there.
 He just adds a rule and it works as expected.